-1. LUMINOUS Lantern Parade
+2. Join the LUMINOUS Lantern Parade

-Now in its 14th year, Brisbane’s LUMINOUS Lantern Parade event is returning to the streets to light up the night with hundreds of lanterns of various sizes in order to celebrate our state’s culture and heritage, its people, places and industries.
+Now in its 16th year, Brisbane’s LUMINOUS Lantern Parade event is returning to the streets to light up the night with hundreds of lanterns of various sizes in order to celebrate our state’s culture and heritage, as well as its people, places and industries.

 Imagine stepping inside a restaurant blanketed in darkness and being served a sublime three-course meal – the flavours and textures of which are intensified by your remaining senses.
 Sounds a little bit incredible, right?